 Anyone who spends time enjoying and exploring the great outdoors knows that gear is everything.
 Clothing with features that optimize breathability, warmth, and freedom of movement is a must, along with durable equipment you can rely on to get you through your adventures.
-In the summer months, this gear may be more minimal, but when it comes to winter camping essentials, there’s a lot more to it.
+In the summer months, this gear may be more minimal, but when it comes to essentials for colder months, there’s a lot more to it.

-Many of us campers have experienced waking up on a chillier-than-average morning in the summer: the cold can be unpleasant, but you can usually go about your day and activities as per usual, even if you overestimated the temperatures and underpacked.
-But in the winter, misjudging the weather can be what sends you home early – or worse – puts you in a dangerously cold situation.
-So you want to be as prepared as possible, and that starts with the foundation of a sturdy tent and warm sleeping bag and pad.
+Many of us campers have experienced waking up on a chillier-than-average morning in the summer: the cold can be unpleasant, but you can usually go about your day and activities as normal, even if you overestimated the temperatures and underpacked.
+But in the winter, misjudging the weather can be what sends you home early—or worse, puts you in a dangerous situation.
+So you want to be as prepared as possible, and it all starts with a reliable tent, warm sleeping bag, and insulated sleeping pad.

 Camp and sleep in the cold